Expanding actions: minimality and ergodicity: Introduction

-In fact, we will prove that any semigroup of diffeomorphisms (not necessarily finitely generated) acting minimally and expanding has a finitely generated sub-semigroup whose action is also expanding and robustly minimal (see Theorem~\ref{thmA-generalize}).
-As the second main result of the paper, we turn to the ergodicity of minimal actions.
-The definition of ergodicity can be naturally extended to a \emph{quasi-invariant} measure which is measure whose push-forward by the dynamical system is absolutely continuous with respect to itself.
-The action of $\Gamma$ is \emph{ergodic} with respect to a quasi-invariant probability measure $\mu$ if $\mu(A)\in \{0,1\}$ for all $\Gamma$-invariant set $A\subset M$.
-We will focus on the Lebesgue measure which is quasi-invariant for $C^1$ (local) diffeomorphisms.
-It is known that the $C^1$-regularity is not sufficient condition to conclude the ergodicity from the minimality \cite{OR01}.
-Most cases are taken into consideration concern the context of actually $C^{1+\alpha}$ diffeomorphisms ($C^{1}$ diffeomorphisms with $\alpha$-H\"older derivatives with $\alpha>0$).
-For instance, following essential idea of~\cite{SS85}, Navas proved in \cite{Na04} that every expanding minimal action of a group of $C^{1+\alpha}$ diffeomorphisms of the circle is Lebesgue-ergodic.
+In fact, we will prove that any expanding semigroup of diffeomorphisms (not necessarily finitely generated) acting minimally has a finitely generated sub-semigroup whose action is also expanding and robustly minimal (see Theorem~\ref{thmA-generalize}).

+The second main result is due to the ergodicity of minimal actions.
+The definition of ergodicity can be naturally extended to a \emph{quasi-invariant} measure which is measure whose push-forward is absolutely continuous with respect to itself.
+Here, we focus on the Lebesgue measure which is quasi-invariant for $C^1$ (local) diffeomorphisms.
+The action of $\Gamma$ is \emph{ergodic} with respect to a quasi-invariant probability measure $\mu$ if $\mu(A)\in \{0,1\}$, for all $\Gamma$-invariant set $A\subset M$.
+Since the $C^1$-regularity is not sufficient to conclude the ergodicity from the minimality (\cite{OR01}), the majority of the results, obtained up to now, are in the context of $C^{1+\alpha}$-regularity.
+For instance, following essential idea of~\cite{SS85}, Navas proved in \cite{Na04} that every expanding minimal action of a group of $C^{1+\alpha}$ diffeomorphisms of the unit circle is Lebesgue-ergodic.
 This is the main motivation behind the next theorem.
-We extend the result for semigroup actions in any compact manifold assuming that the generators are conformal diffeomorphims.
-Recall that a diffeomorphism $g$ is a \emph{conformal} map if there exists a function $a:M\to \mathbb{R}$ such that for all $x \in M$ we have that $Dg(x)= a(x) \, \mathrm{Isom}(x)$, where $\mathrm{Isom}(x)$ denotes an isometry of $T_xM$.
-Clearly, $a(x)=\|Dg(x)\|=m(Dg(x))$ for all $x\in M$.
+We extend the result for semigroup actions in any compact Riemannian manifold assuming conformality.